 \end{thm}

-Recall that $S_f$ is the set of singular values of $f$.
-The post singular set of $f$, denoted by $P(f)$ is the closure of the set Here is a well-known result. \begin{lem} Every attracting domain and parabolic domain of a meromorphic function intersects the set $S_f$.
-If $U$ is a rotational domain then $\partial U \subset P(f)$.
-In particular, the Fatou set of a topologically hyperbolic map can not contain any rotational domain. \end{lem} The following lemma proved in \cite{fagella2019} reveals the connection of the singular values with the Fatou components.
-In particular, this is more relevant for Baker and wandering domains for topologically hyperbolic meromorphic maps.
+Recall that the post singular set of $f$, denoted by $P(f)$ is Here is a well-known result. \begin{lem} Every attracting domain and parabolic domain of a meromorphic function intersects $S_f$.
+If $U$ is a rotational domain then $\partial U \subset \overline{P(f)}$.
+In particular, the Fatou set of a topologically hyperbolic map cannot contain any rotational domain. \end{lem} The following lemma proved in \cite{fagella2019} reveals the connection of the singular values with the Fatou components.
+In particular, this is more relevant for Baker domains and wandering domains for topologically hyperbolic meromorphic maps.

 \begin{lem} Let $U$ be a Fatou component of a topologically hyperbolic meromorphic map $f$ such that $U_n \cap P(f)=\emptyset$ for all $n >0$.
 Then for every compact set $K \subset U$ and every $r>0$, there exists $n_0$ such that for every $z \in K$ and every $n \geq n_0$, $D(f^n(z),r) \subset U_n$.